brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-14.md

 "*Suffuco sentenia!*"

-"*Oculus obligo!"*
+"*Oculus obligo!*"

 The two hexes smashes into each other simultaneously, evaporating into nothingness.
 The voices had barely stopped echoing through the hall before the duelists were set to attacking again.

-"*Sterneo!"*cried Ron, gesturing violently with his wand.
+"*Sterneo!*" cried Ron, gesturing violently with his wand.
 Harry simply move sideways to avoid, shouting out a Wind Curse.
 Ron blocked it with a shield charm, but the charm was meant to block elemental curses and not the Stinging Hex that followed.
 Turning sideways, the redhead caught it